yerty

 ACAS conciliated settlement 24% Settled through ACAS before hearing

-Withdrawn or dismissed 36% Claim withdrawn by claimant or dismissed by tribunal
+Withdrawn or dismissed 36% Claim withdrawn or dismissed by tribunal

 Default judgment 13% Employer failed to respond, claimant won by default

-Successful at hearing 11% Went to full hearing, claimant won
+Successful at hearing 11% Full hearing, claimant won

-Unsuccessful at hearing 3% Went to full hearing, employer won
+Unsuccessful at hearing 3% Full hearing, employer won

 Struck out 4% Tribunal removed the claim